snekkenull/vllm-chat-gradio/README.md

 # vllm-chat-gradio
-A chatbot for vllm by gradio
+Chat with models by vllm in huggingface gradio spaces.